hailoc12/nestjs-realworld-app/README.md

 ----------

+Start mysql database by running
+    docker-compose -f docker-compose.yml up

-Create a new mysql database with the name `nestjsrealworld`\
+Create a new mysql database with adminer (http://127.0.0.1:8080) with the name `nestjsrealworld`\
 (or the name you specified in the ormconfig.json)

 Copy TypeORM config example file for database settings